willwillems/resulite/README.md

 - [ ] Progress bar around photo when uploading
 - [ ] First use tour
 - [ ] Add photo icon overlay in edit mode
+- [ ] Use pre-render SPA to make static version of page which is then served on '/'

 ## 🚧 Build Setup:
 So you want to mess around with this project, cool!
 Setting it up is super easy!